LLNL/lbann/docs/building_lbann.rst

     :code:`-e` flag.
 A full list of options can be viewed with the :code:`-h` flag.

 2. Setup the LBANN CMake environment using the Spack environment for the dependencies.
+If you used a custom Spack environment name in the step above, be sure to specify that with the :code:`-e` option:

     .. code-block:: bash

-        spack env activate -p lbann
         <path to lbann repo>/scripts/build_lbann_from_source.sh